 Bad news!
 I broke my left elbow this weekend.
 Examine this PRIMARY SOURCE DOCUMENT [an excerpt from an e-mail I wrote to Wes Man] to learn more:

-At a party this weekend I was talking to Carrie "rock the" Babcock, an ambiguously ethnic college student whose ancestors CAME OVER ON DA MAYFLOWER.
-We were talking about her dark features and how when she visited Morocco she was told she looked like a genuine Fez-Lady.
+At a party this weekend I was talking to Carrie "rock the" Babcock, an ambiguously ethnic college student whose ancestors CAME OVER ON THE MAYFLOWER.
+She told me how when she visited Morocco she was told she looked like a genuine Fez-Lady.

 This conversation piqued my interest for a variety of reasons.
 First of all, did you know that Spain and Morocco share a border???
 I was reading an article about Moroccans sneaking over the border into Spain last week and thought to myself, "WTF!?!??
 I knew the Strait of Gibraltar was narrow but..."